Sales Tax Audits and Sales Tax Audit Defense

 Personal Liability of Officers and Owners

 It is incredibly important to know that the officers and owners of a business, as well as other responsible individuals, may be held personally liable for incorrect or underreported sales taxes.
-That means that the department of revenue can go after their personal assets to satisfy a sales tax debt.
+That means that tax authority who conducts sales tax audits can go after their personal assets to satisfy a sales tax debt.

 Officers and owners of businesses should consider sales tax compliance to be a critical aspect of business operations.